awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.04.md

 ## Step 4\.1: Query<a name="GettingStarted.NET.04.Query"></a>

 The C\# code included in this step performs the following queries:
-+ Retrieves all movies release in `year` 1985\.
++ Retrieves all movies released in `year` 1985\.
-+ Retrieves all movies released in `year` 1992, with `title` beginning with the letter "A" through the letter "L"\.
++ Retrieves all movies released in `year` 1992 with a `title` beginning with the letter "A" through the letter "L"\.

-1. Copy and paste the following program into the `Program.cs` file, replacing its current contents:
+1. Copy and paste the following program into the `Program.cs` file, replacing its current contents.

    ```
    using System;